boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 ### Individual mode

-Using the `individual` mode, you can specify color for each record.
+Using the `individual` mode, you can specify a color for each record.

 > **IMPORTANT:**  Only top 100 records will be listed in the dialog.

 ![Individual mode](/static/assets/visualizing-data/visualization-widgets/images/column-chart/column-chart-individual-mode.png)

 #### Color Mapping Type

-Using the Color Mapping type, you can apply the colors to the series either based on data or index.
+By utilizing the Color Mapping type, you have the ability to apply colors to the series, whether it be based on data or index.

 ![Color Mapping Type option](/static/assets/visualizing-data/visualization-widgets/images/column-chart/column-chart-formatting-color-mapping-type-options.png)

 ***Data***

-It allows you to apply color for chart series based on data.
-If you want to apply a specific color to specific data, you can use Data based color mapping.
-By default, the Color Mapping Type will be `Data`.
+It allows you to apply color to chart series based on data.
+If you want to apply a specific color to specific data, you can use data-based color mapping.
+By default, the color mapping type will be `Data`.

 ![Color Mapping Type Data](/static/assets/visualizing-data/visualization-widgets/images/column-chart/column-chart-formatting-data-type-color.png)

 ***Index***

-It allows you to apply color for chart series based on `Index`.
-Such that the colors are maintained based on index even if data is changed.
-It shows only 15 different colors.
-After that, the color will be repeated from above colors.
+It allows you to apply color to chart series based on the `Index`, ensuring that the colors remain consistent even if the data is changed.
+A maximum of 15 different colors can be displayed, after which the colors will repeat from the ones used above.

-For example, If you are displaying the countries based on the increasing order of the case count, then the index-based color mapping will be useful to set the colors based on the rank.
-Say red color to the top, then the red color will be maintained for the country having the largest case count.
+For example, if you are displaying the countries based on the increasing order of the case count, then index-based color mapping will be useful to set the colors based on the rank.
+For instance, assigning the color red to the top-ranked country, the red color will be maintained for the country with the largest case count.

 ![Color Mapping Type Index](/static/assets/visualizing-data/visualization-widgets/images/column-chart/column-chart-formatting-index-based-color.png)

-**Note:** We prefer to use Index based color customization only for minimum data(upto 15 series).
+> **Note:** We prefer to use index-based color customization only for minimal data (up to 15 series).

 #### Color

-You can choose the color for the record from the nearby color picker.
+You can choose the color for the record using the color picker nearby.

 #### Reset

-To undo all the changes, click `reset.`
+To undo all the changes, click `reset`.

 ### Series Palette

-This allows you to apply color for chart series either by using a default palette or a custom color palette.
+This allows you to apply color to chart series by using either a default palette or a custom color palette.
 By default, the colors will be applied using the default palette.
-This series of settings will be visible only if you configured the row section in the chart.
+This series of settings will only be visible if you have configured the row section in the chart.

 ![Series Palette](/static/assets/visualizing-data/visualization-widgets/images/column-chart/series-palette.png)